| The

 Following-up

-10. COSAC urges the institutions to take
+of this Contribution10.
+COSAC urges the institutions to take

 this Contribution into account.
 COSAC looks forward to the